 Leave of Absence for Research

 Procedure: Leaves of Absence for Research are requested in writing.
 Complete the Leave of Absence Request and in your personal statement, indicate that you are seeking a leave for research purposes.
-Provide details about your intended research as follows.
+Requests must include:

 - Provide a tentative itinerary of dates and locations which will serve as the sites for your research, specifying educational institutions, corporations and business entities, government agencies, and research facilities to be visited.

-- Identify distinguished professionals with whom you intend to meet.
+- Identify distinguished professionals with whom you intend to meet (if applicable).

 - Specify why you are unable to conduct your research at CGU and how the research you propose will enhance your degree program goals or contribute toward the composition of your dissertation.